John Henry Nicholson: Life

-Nicholson resigned from the Education Department in April 1885 but rejoined some years later and was head teacher of the state school at Cambooya from September 1893 to the end of 1894 when he finally gave up teaching.
-He was then appointed Registrar of Births, Marriages and Deaths at Nundah near Brisbane.

 Nicholson was one of the founding members of the Johnsonian Club (1878–1991), an exclusive Brisbane club, modelled on the London Literary Club of Sir Joshua Reynolds and Samuel Johnson.
 Established on the notion of 'friendly association and the study of current literature', other founding members included published authors, journalists, educators and pressmen, including James Brunton Stephens, Horace Earle, William Senior, John Warde, and Gresley Lukin.
 Like the original Literary club, the Brisbane club defined itself by gender, profession, class and a belief in the elevating effects of cultural, and in particular literary, exchange.
 Although there was a spate of replicas of the original literary club formed all around the world in the United Kingdom, the United States, Canada, Sweden and Japan, the Brisbane club was the first.

-In 1905, four years after the death of his first wife, when Nicholson was approaching 70 years of age, a German-born translator and scholar, Anna Cordes, who had been attracted by his work, came to Australia from California and married him.
-In his later years Nicholson, who had always been inclined to be erratic, would sometimes voluntarily go to the Goodna mental hospital until he felt fit to face the world again.
+In 1905, four years after the death of his first wife, Anna Cordes married him.
 He died at Brisbane on 30 June 1923 at the age of 85, and was buried with his first wife, Anna Wagner, in the Nundah cemetery.

 Anna Cordes survived Nicholson, later marrying the amateur astronomer, Dudley Eglinton F.R.A.S.
 There were no children from either marriage, but Nicholson and his first wife had adopted a daughter, Janey (Jane Wagner Nicholson), who became a teacher of German in Queensland schools, and who died 24 November 1934.

 In 1986, students of the Nundah State School raised money for a plaque to be placed on Nicholson's grave, honouring his status as the first head teacher at the school.
 At its unveiling, his patriotic song 'Rouse Australians' written in 1889 was performed.
 Beside his headstone there rests a smaller stone inscribed simply with the word 'Halek' in Gothic letters.